-As vessel operators and advocates for marine life, Pacific Whale Foundation is committed to the active protection of marine mammals.
+As a boat tour operator and conservation advocate for marine life, we are committed to the active protection of marine mammals and their ocean habitat.
 We were instrumental in helping to establish the Hawaiian Islands Humpback Whale National Marine Sanctuary, the only national marine sanctuary dedicated exclusively to humpback whales.
 But we also do our part by:

 - Preventing vessel-whale collisions through our Be Whale Aware program, which educates and encourages boat operators to reduce their speed and reduce disturbances to whales and dolphins.
-Read about our 2012-2013 training course.
+Download Be Whale Aware Guidelines.

-Encouraging responsible wildlife watching in our marketing communications.
+- Encouraging responsible wildlife watching in our marketing communications and outreach programs.